-Medical professionals recommend that a person should avoid having sex for 2 days before getting a Pap smear.
+People should avoid having sex for 2 days before a Pap smear, as sex can cause a discharge that may affect the result.
 People should also avoid douching, applying any contraception or medication creams in the vagina, or using tampons.

 According to the